Tokelau: Tropical cyclones

 No significant land is more than 2 m above high water of ordinary tides.
-This means Tokelau is particularly vulnerable to any possible sea level rises.
+This means Tokelau is particularly vulnerable to future sea level rise.

 Time zone

 Until December 2011, Tokelau was 11 hours behind Coordinated Universal Time (UTC).
 At midnight 29 December 2011 Tokelau shifted to UTC+13:00 in response to Samoa's decision to switch sides of the International Dateline.
 This brought Tokelau closer to New Zealand time (and in the process omitted 30 December).

-Many sources claim that Tokelau is 14 hours ahead of UTC (UTC−10 before the 2011 date switch), but the correct time zone offset is UTC+13:00.
+The Time&Date website states that "the international time zone community has apparently been listing the wrong local time for Tokelau since 1901" and that "most sources, including the commonly referred to International Atlas by Shanks/Pottenger, claim that the UTC offset is +14 hours, or equivalent (UTC-10:00 before 29 December 2011 and afterwards, UTC-10:00 plus one day)."